-What does it mean being a green entrepreneur, when did this type of business start, and does it pay to go green?
+What does it mean to be a green entrepreneur, when did this type of business start, and does it pay to go green?

 Green entrepreneurship is used to define the path of green startups which adopt a sustainable and more environmentally friendly approach to business, offering effective solutions to social or environmental problems.

 From this definition, it is possible to mistake it for a social enterprise.
-However, this is not what green entrepreneurship is about as the motivation behind it is still business-focused.
+However, this is not what green entrepreneurship is about, as its motivation is still business-focused.

 - Innovative opportunists: profits-driven